-The ranking is calculated once a month and it includes the contents published in the previous 365 days.
+The ranking is calculated once every two months and it includes the contents published in the previous 365 days.

-How is the limit of 16 content pieces in SWM Monthly applied?
+How is the limit of 16 content pieces in SWM Bimonthly applied?

-When an entity has more than 16 content pieces in SWM Monthly, only the first 16 content pieces, in chronological order by publication date, will obtain 250 points each.
-Any further content pieces will earn points for page views and SWM Likes, but will not obtain the 250 points for presence in SWM Monthly even if they are eligible for them.
+When an entity has more than 16 content pieces in SWM Bimonthly, only the first 16 content pieces, in chronological order by publication date, will obtain 250 points each.
+Any further content pieces will earn points for page views and SWM Likes, but will not obtain the 250 points for presence in SWM Bimonthly even if they are eligible for them.

 Which blogs and entities participate in the Ranking?